intro2r/intro2r/overview.md

 # Unit 1: [Getting StaRted](/unit1/index.html)

-What is R?
+1. What is R?

-How to use R as a calculator
+2. How to use R as a calculator

-How to work with vectors
+3. How to create and subset vectors

-How to summarise vectors
+4. How to summarise vectors

 # Unit 2: Working with Data

-1.How to work with dataframes and matrices
+1. How to work with dataframes and matrices

 2. How to extract subsets of data